ramvenkat98/lecun1989-repro-to-test-c-repro/README.md

 # This Fork

-This fork just makes some slight modifications that are used to validate a separate (approximate) repro done in C of the same paper.
+This fork of the original repo just makes some slight modifications that are used to validate a separate (approximate) repro done in C of the same paper.
 The C repro can be found [here](https://github.com/ramvenkat98/c-deep-net).

+---

 # lecun1989-repro